Jmuhleman/pw_ARN_24/pw4/ARN_PW4_Muhlemann_Lattion.md

 > analysis of this CNN for digit recognition :

 The CNN achieved a test score of 0.0205 and a test accuracy of 0.9937, indicating exceptional performance in digit recognition.
-The network architecture consists of two convolutional layers followed by max-pooling layers to extract features from input images.
+The network architecture consists of two convolution layers followed by max-pooling layers to extract features from input images.
 The features are then flattened and processed through a dropout layer to prevent overfitting.
 Finally, a dense layer with 10 neurons is utilized for classification.
 With a total of 50,186 parameters, the model demonstrates both high accuracy and efficiency in parameter usage, showcasing its effectiveness in recognizing digits from images.

 ## CNN and their weights

 > The CNNs models are deeper (have more layers), do they have more weights than the
 > shallow ones? explain with one example.

-To obtain an equivalent performance score the normal MLP needed much more neurones, so much more weight compaired to the CNN model.
+To obtain an equivalent performance score the normal MLP needed much more neurones, so much more weight compared to the CNN model.

 Example:
 - Our CNN model in test number 3, obtain a score of 98% accuracy with less than 3'000 weights.